Marimekko Corporation, Interim Report, 20 May 2021 at 8.00 a.m.

 Number of stores

-*** Brand sales are given as an alternative non-IFRS key figure.
-Brand sales, consisting of estimated sales of Marimekko products at consumer prices, are calculated by adding together the company’s own retail net sales and the estimated retail value of Marimekko products sold by other retailers.
-The estimate, based on Marimekko’s realized wholesale sales and licensing income, is unofficial and does not include VAT.
-The key figure is not audited.
+** Brand sales are given as an alternative non-IFRS key figure, representing the reach of the Marimekko brand through different distribution channels.
+An unofficial estimate of sales of Marimekko products at consumer prices, brand sales are calculated by adding together the company’s own retail net sales and the estimated retail value of Marimekko products sold by other retailers.
+The estimated retail value is based on the company’s realized wholesale sales and licensing income.
+Brand sales do not include VAT, and the key figure is not audited.
+At the beginning of 2021, the coefficients used to calculate brand sales were adjusted, and the figures for the comparison year have been restated accordingly.
+Some licensees provide exact retail figures, in which case these figures are used in reporting brand sales.
+For other licensing agreements, Marimekko’s own retail coefficients for different markets are used.

 Tiina Alahuhta-Kasko, President and CEO, in conjunction with the report:

-The coronavirus that spread rapidly all over the world during the first quarter of 2020 created the worst crisis experienced by the global fashion industry and specialty retail sector in decades.
-It has taken uncertainty over the global economy to a completely new level and has an impact on consumers’ purchasing behavior.
+The coronavirus pandemic has created the worst crisis experienced by the global fashion industry and specialty retail sector in decades, and it will heavily impact the sector in 2021 as well.
+It has taken uncertainty over the global economy to a completely new level and is changing consumers’ purchasing behavior.
 The exceptional circumstances can have an impact on Marimekko’s sales, profitability and cash flow.
 Furthermore, the global crisis may affect the operational reliability of the company’s value chain.
-The duration of the pandemic, new infection waves and the way the crisis is handled by different countries influence the depth of the economic recession in different markets.
+The duration of the pandemic, new infection waves and virus variants as well as the way the crisis is handled by different countries influence the depth of the economic recession in different markets.

 Finland, Marimekko’s important domestic market, traditionally represents about half of the company’s net sales.
-The outlook for the domestic market and the company’s consolidated net sales and earnings are influenced by the trend in customer numbers in retail stores during the rest of the year and whether online sales continue to perform well.
-Several of Marimekko’s significant sales campaigns take place in the final quarter of the year.
-Domestic wholesale sales in 2020 are boosted by nonrecurring promotional deliveries, the total value of which is substantially higher than last year.
-A vast majority of the deliveries take place in the second half of the year.
+Sales in Finland are expected to grow on the previous year.
+Domestic wholesale sales in 2021 will be boosted by nonrecurring promotional deliveries, the total value of which is estimated to be substantially higher than the year before.
+A vast majority of the deliveries will take place in the second half of the year.

 Tiina Alahuhta-Kasko, President and CEO, tel. +358 9 758 71